-Industry Tax rates and Incentive Special industries established and operated in industrial districts and industrial villages.
-25% exempt for first 5 years from date of operation.
-5 Concessions based on establishment in special area Entity established in zoological, geological, Bio tech park and IT Park engaged in Software development or, data processing or, Cyber Café or, Digital Mapping 50% on NR 6 Concession related to hydropower project Person or entity having license to generate, transmit or distribute electricity shall be provided concession if the commercial operation commences before BS 2080 Chaitra end.
-(Provisions shall be applicable for electricity generated from solar, wind or organic material) 100% exempt up to 10 years and 50% rebate in subsequent 5 years from the date of commercial production 7 Concession to Petroleum Industry If person involved in exploration and extraction of minerals, petroleum products, natural gas and fuel and starts commercial operation by BS 2080 Chaitra end.
-100% exempt up to 7 years and 50% rebate in subsequent 3 years 8 Other Specific concessions On capitalization of accumulated profit through bonus share by Special Industry or industry related with tourism for expansion of capacity of industry No tax on dividend distribution Income from export of manufactured goods by Manufacturing Industries Additional concession of 25% on rate derived after normal concession Income of Manufacturing Industry, tourism service industry and hydropower generation, distribution and transmission industry listed in capital market and entities mentioned in section 11(3 Ga) 15% on AR/NR Private company with capital of NRs 50 crore or more which conducts its operation by converting into public company 10% on AR / NR for 3 years from the date of conversion Domestic tea production and processing industry, Dairy industry, Garments industry 50% on AR Health institution operated by community based organization 20% on NR Micro entrepreneurial industry 100% on NR for 7 years from the date of operation.
-Micro entrepreneurial industry if it is under entrepreneurship of woman 100% on NR for 10 years from the date of operation Industry established in very undeveloped and undeveloped areas producing brandy, wine, cider from fruits 40% and 25% on NR for 10 years from the date of commercial production.

-Industry Tax rates and Incentive Royalty from export of intellectual asset by a person 25% on NR Income from sale of intellectual asset by a person through transfer 50% on NR Cooperatives operating in village municipality 100% tax exemption
+Particulars Tax rates and Incentive2 Reservoir or semi reservoir-based hydropower projects generating above 40 MW of energy and managing financial closure by mid-April 2029 100% exempt for the first 15 years from the date of commencement of commercial transactions and a 50% rebate for the next 6 years 7.
+Concession to Petroleum Industry If a person is involved in the exploration and extraction of minerals, petroleum products, natural gas, and fuel and starts commercial operation by BS 2080 Chaitra end 100% exempt up to 7 years and 50% rebate in subsequent 3 years 8.
+Other Specific concessions On capitalization of accumulated profit through bonus share by Special Industry or industry related with tourism for expansion of capacity of industry No tax on dividend distribution Income from export of goods manufactured by manufacturing-based industry having source in Nepal during any income year Additional 50% rebate on AR Income of Manufacturing Industry, tourism service industry and hydropower generation, distribution and transmission industry listed in the capital market and entities mentioned in section 11 (3 Ga) 15% on AR/NR Private company with a capital of NRs 50 crore or more which conducts its operation by converting into a public company 10% on AR / NR for 3 years from the date of conversion Domestic tea production and processing industry, Dairy industry, Garments industry 50% on AR Health institutions operated by a community- based organization 20% on NR - Micro entrepreneurial industry 100% on NR for 7 years from the date of operation Micro entrepreneurial industry under the entrepreneurship of woman 100% on NR for 10 years from the date of operation Industry established in very undeveloped and undeveloped areas producing brandy, wine, cider from fruits 40% and 25% in case of very underdeveloped and underdeveloped areas respectively on NR for 10 years from the date of operation - Royalty from the export of intellectual asset by a 25% on NR Income from the sale of the intellectual asset by a person through transfer 50% on NR Income derived by the agriculture and forest based cooperatives registered under Cooperatives Act 2074 and the cooperatives operating in a rural municipality 100% tax exemption as well as no tax on dividend distribution